Producer and director 2 x 60' episodes (Wales and South East England) Made with Endemol for BBC

 Series Editor: Jeremy Cross

 Producer and director

 2 x 60' episodes for the third of the BBC's Restoration Series - presented by Griff Rhys Jones - in which the public vote for the 'building at risk' that they would like to be saved.
-The two programmes that I produced and directed were in Wales and the South East of England.
+The two programmes I produced and directed were in Wales and the South East of England.

-In the South East corner of England, the choice was between teh completely bonkers Massey's Folly at Upper Farringdon in Hampshire, Watts Gallery at Compton in Surrey, built for George Frederic Watts, one of Britain's leading portrait painters in the late 19th century and Tollesbury Granary in Essex. it needed funds to raise it out of the spring tides and rebuild it as a visitor centre, community space and field study centre.
+In the South East corner of England, the choice was between the completely bonkers Massey's Folly at Upper Farringdon in Hampshire, Watts Gallery at Compton in Surrey, built for George Frederic Watts, one of Britain's leading portrait painters in the late 19th century and Tollesbury Granary in Essex. it needed funds to raise it out of the spring tides and rebuild it as a visitor centre, community space and field study centre.